bakunawa-ops/Bakunawa-Sec/README.md

 ## Welcome to Jong Pairez GitHub Page

-Jong Pairez is an IT Specialist with a background in Research and Design.
+Jong Pairez is a Tech Support with a background in Research and Design.
 He integrates artistic practice with end-user computing by applying creative approaches in working around technology.
 He loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate recent vulnerabilities in Enterprise IT Infrastructures.
 This GitHub page is his simple laboratory for Bakunawa-Sec.

 ### Bakunawa-Sec

 Bakunawa-Sec is a simple IT solutions laboratory for end user computing.
-It is also an open-learning space for amateur IT heldesk who are interested in novice open-source technology.
-Bakunawa-Sec builds, tests, and deploy tools for the following:
+It is also an open-learning space for amateur IT Help Desk who are interested in free and open-source technology.
+Bakunawa-Sec builds, tests, and deploy tools for fun.

 - Home Virtual Laboratory Servers
 - Network Engineering
 - Experimental Automation Projects
 - Software/Hardware Reverse Engineering
-- Troubleshooting Commercial Desktops
+- Troubleshooting and Bug Hunting
 - IT Service Delivery

 Open for collab!